GeorgeTan615/Tech-Notes/Fundamentals of Backend Engineering/Protocols/UDP (User Datagram Protocol).md

 - Uses less bandwidth
 - Stateless, consumes less memory as no state is stored in the server/client
 - Low latency - no handshake, order, retransmission or guaranteed delivery

+## Cons
+- No acknowledgment (never really know if the thing that has been sent has been successfully delivered)
+- No guarantee delivery (therefore low latency)
+- Connection-less, anyone can send data without prior knowledge (no handshakes like TCP)(imagine a DNS attack where change the source IP to a victim and the victim gets flooded with dns responses)
+- No flow control (no clue if the target can handle the data)
+- No congestion control
+- No ordered packets
+- Security - can be easily spoofed (anyone can send the packet and the receiver must process it at a cost, can easily DoS, denial of service, the machine)

+ ## Multiplexing and demultiplexing
+ - IP address targets host only
+ - Hosts may run many apps each with different requirements
+ - Ports now identify the "app" or "process", like how you can specify which port your app or server run on, e.g. "localhost:8080"
+ - Sender multiplexes all its apps into UDP
+ - Receiver demultiplex UDP datagrams to each app